MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/collectionview/populate-data.md

 > [!NOTE]
 > [`CollectionView`](xref:Xamarin.Forms.CollectionView) defines a `ItemsUpdatingScrollMode` property that represents the scrolling behavior of the `CollectionView` when new items are added to it.
 For more information about this property, see [Control scroll position when new items are added](scrolling.md#control-scroll-position-when-new-items-are-added).

-[`CollectionView`](xref:Xamarin.Forms.CollectionView) can also load data incrementally as the user scrolls.
+[`CollectionView`](xref:Xamarin.Forms.CollectionView) supports incremental data virtualization as the user scrolls.
 For more information, see [Load data incrementally](#load-data-incrementally).

 ## Populate a CollectionView with data